nmudd037/nmudd037.github.io-trillo-css2/README.md

-# Trillo Project
+# Trillo Project - Flexbox Layout

-A single page responsive website designed to demonstrate CSS's Flexbox power.
+A fully responsive single-page static website developed to conceptualize and understand the CSS Flexbox page layout with advanced CSS3 features like Media Queries, Transforms, and Animations.

+Used SASS preprocessor with features like variables, nesting rules, mixins, modules and inheritance for more readable and maintainable CSS structure.